 We'll compare the top insurers, providing you with your best quotes to choose from.

 We can also help you with the application process and write your policy in trust, avoiding 40% inheritance tax.

-And the best bit is our award-winning broker service is completely free to use.
+And the best bit is comparing quotes through our award-winning broker service is completely free.